 Inflammation can be triggered by viruses, bacteria, yeast infections, and even something as harmless as grass pollen.
 Dysregulation of the immune system is a common problem and can be caused by genetics and diet.

 Many people live with low-level chronic inflammation that puts them at risk of a heart attack and stroke.
-Poor dental health is one example where ongoing long-term inflammation or gum diseases can significantly raise the risk of a heart attack.
+Poor dental health is one example where ongoing long-term inflammation or gum disease can significantly raise the risk of a heart attack.

-In the study conducted at WUSTL researchers found that people who had been doing long-term calorie restriction had almost undetectable levels of inflammation when they measured C-reactive protein in the blood.
+In a series of studies conducted at WUSTL, researchers found that people who had been doing long-term calorie restriction had almost undetectable levels of inflammation when they measured C-reactive protein in the blood.

-In my opinion, it is fine to use these type of medications when we really need them, but we should not completely rely on them.
+In my opinion, it’s fine to use these type of medications when we really need them, but we should not completely rely on them.

 Top anti-inflammatory foods to fight inflammation

 Pineapples are one of my favorite fruits and are great to have in smoothies.
-Pineapple’s help fights inflammation, reduce swelling, and speed up healing time because it has an enzyme called bromelain.
+Pineapples help fight inflammation, reduce swelling, and speed up healing time because it has an enzyme called bromelain.

-Well, dark chocolate is flavonol-rich and these compounds help reduce inflammation, relax the blood vessels and for some provide stress relief.
+Well, dark chocolate is flavonol-rich and these compounds help reduce inflammation, relax the blood vessels, and for some people, provide stress relief.

-Dark chocolate also contains small amounts of Resveratrol which is thought to partially mimic some of the effects of calorie restriction.
+Dark chocolate also contains small amounts of resveratrol, which is a compound that is believed to partially mimic some of the effects of calorie restriction.

 #3.
 Green tea

-Drinking up to 10 cups of green tea a day has been shown to reduce the risk of cancer by over 40% and reduce the risk of death overall.
+Drinking up to 10 cups of green tea a day has also been shown to reduce the risk of cancer by over 40% and reduce the risk of death overall.

-Turmeric has been studied largely because it contains a powerful compound called Curcumin.
+Turmeric has been studied largely because it contains a powerful compound called curcumin.
 Turmeric is very useful for chronic inflammatory conditions and helps reduce the need for anti-inflammatory pain medication.

-Think about drinking a cup of Turmeric tea before bed.
-You could add it to green tea, put in some honey and lemon to make it taste even better.
+Consider drinking a cup of turmeric tea before bed.
+You could add it to green tea (it tastes very nice!).
+I recommend that you put in some honey and lemon to make it taste even better.

 #5.
 Olive oil

-A BBC article reported that 50 grams of Extra Virgin Olive Oil would be equivalent to 1/10th the dose of ibuprofen.
+A BBC article reported that 50 grams of extra virgin olive oil would be equivalent to 1/10th the dose of ibuprofen.

-Walnuts also contain something called Melatonin, which is a potent antioxidant that is produced by humans naturally to help induce sleep.
+Walnuts also contain something called melatonin, which is a potent antioxidant that is produced by humans naturally to help induce sleep.

 #7.
 Red Apples

 Eat lots of berries!
 They have a smaller effect on blood sugar compared to other fruits, so you can eat more liberally.

 Berries contain many polyphenols and anthocyanins which help reduce inflammation in the body and promote health.

 Inflammation Has A Role in Aging

-It can be chronic low-grade inflammation that you would not feel or know about, but it’s there and can be slowly damaging your body and mind.
+Most people as they get older start to develop chronic low-grade inflammation that you would not feel or know about, but it’s there and can be slowly damaging your body and mind.

 - Vegetable oils – trans fats, sunflower oil, safflower oil, and palm oil.